-We draw attention to Note 2 "Going concern" in the consolidated financial statements which sets out the Directors' considerations regarding the future potential impacts that the Russian geopolitical situation and the resulting sanctions imposed by and against Russia or the Russian imposed capital controls could have on the Group's operations, and to the absence of a contractual agreement for the Group to continue to defer interest and capital repayments on its loans from its shareholders.
+We draw attention to going concern section of note 2 "Basis of preparation" in the consolidated financial statements which sets out the Directors' considerations regarding the future potential impacts that the Russian geopolitical situation and the resulting sanctions imposed by and against Russia or the Russian imposed capital controls could have on the Group's operations, and to the absence of a contractual agreement for the Group to continue to defer interest and capital repayments on its loans from its shareholders.
 As a result thereof, there is an uncertainty relating to the Group's ability to maintain working capital liquidity to service the Group's financing arrangements which may result in the need for additional funding.
 As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.